distanceworkshops/distanceworkshops.github.io/index.md

 The following workshops are currently planned.
 We will post further updates here, on [Twitter](http://twitter.com/distancesamp) and on the [distance sampling mailing list](https://groups.google.com/forum/#!forum/distance-sampling).

 - [Introductory distance sampling training workshop 10-21 January 2022](http://workshops.distancesampling.org/intro-jan-2022)
-  - This workshop will take place online, and will be a mixture of live lectures and computer exercises
-  - Registration now open; registration closes _06 December 2021_
+  - Workshop fully booked; registration closes _06 December 2021_

 We plan to offer further online workshops later 2022, and will publish a timetable shortly.